Animalia (film): Release

 Animalia had its world premiere at the 2023 Sundance Film Festival, on 20 January 2023.
+It was theatrically released in France by Ad Vitam Distribution on 9 August 2023.

 Reception

-On the review aggregator website Rotten Tomatoes, 100% of 8 critics' reviews are positive, with an average rating of 7.90/10.
+On the review aggregator website Rotten Tomatoes, the film holds a 100% approval rating based on 20 critics' reviews, with an average rating of 7.7/10.

+At the 2023 Calgary International Film Festival, the film won the award for Best International Feature Film.